animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-See {data-store-name}'s documentation for a complete explanation of {x-data-store-docs}/developing/storing_data_on_disk/chapter_overview.html\[Persistence and Overflow\] and configuration options on `DiskStore` instances.
+See GemFire's documentation for a complete explanation of {x-data-store-docs}/developing/storing_data_on_disk/chapter_overview.html\[Persistence and Overflow\] and configuration options on `DiskStore` instances.